MicrosoftDocs/win32/desktop-src/SecCrypto/tools-to-sign-files-and-check-signatures.md

 ---
-Description: 'CryptoAPI Tools are the following tools that you can use to sign files digitally, to confirm signatures on files, and to create catalog files.' ms.assetid: 'c2a514cf-e3f2-4501-8b52-07b9bf7ab372'
+Description: CryptoAPI Tools are the following tools that you can use to sign files digitally, to confirm signatures on files, and to create catalog files. ms.assetid: c2a514cf-e3f2-4501-8b52-07b9bf7ab372
-title: Tools to Sign Files and Check Signatures
+title: Tools to Sign Files and Check Signatures ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Tools to Sign Files and Check Signatures